 The customer is responsible for taking all practicable steps to ensure that all people in the vicinity are not exposed to harm - regardless of the purpose for which they are in the vicinity.
 The customer shall provide:

-A competent supervisor throughout the pumping operation to assist the pump operator with any requirements that may arise during the job
+A competent supervisor throughout the pumping operation to assist the pump operator and/or team members with any requirements that may arise during the job

 An authorised person to sign any concrete delivery dockets as required

-Adequate assistance in cleaning any concrete spillages that may occur during routine pumping operations
+Adequate assistance in cleaning any concrete spillages that may occur during routine pumping or placement services

 Any additional labour that may be required to complete the job (usually pre-arranged)